BrianRusk/BrianVRuskWebsite2021/content/home/talks.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
+active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 31

-title: 'Presentations'
+title: 'Presalt'
-subtitle:
+subtitle: ''

 content:
   # Page type to display.
 E.g. post, event, publication...
-  page_type: publication/conference-paper
+  page_type: event
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 0
   # Filter on criteria
   filters:
     author: ""